 Khartoum, along with most other urban centres throughout Sudan, experienced a wave of violent unrest which began in December 2018 and led to the ousting of long-time President Omar al Bashir in the following April.
 The military coup d’état was not enough to placate protestors however, who maintained their sit-in outside the army headquarters in Khartoum while calling for the military to hand over power to a transitional civilian government.
 The unrest came to a head on 3rd June, when the military forcibly dispersed the sit-in, killing dozens and injuring hundreds in the process.
 In response, protest leaders called for a campaign of strikes and civil disobedience.

-On 6th June 2019, the Healix Global Security Operations Centre received a request from an NGO client to evacuate one of their last remaining expatriate employees from Khartoum.
+On 6th June 2019, the Healix Global Security Operations Centre received a request from an NGO client for the evacuation of an aid worker, one of their last remaining expatriate employees, from Khartoum.
 The situation had been closely monitored by our team who had published over 70 alerts via the Healix Travel Oracle app since unrest first began, along with issuing a number of reports and advisories.

 We were able to make immediate contact with the employee who was standing-fast inside the client’s offices with enough food, water and medical supplies to last seven days.